abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 In [part 1][1] of this series, we learned how to get Ruby to talk to an OpenEdge database by using [an adapter][22] for the [DataMapper][2] ORM framework.

-Now, we are going to use that ability to demonstrate the power of Ruby by rapidly prototyping a RESTful Web service.
+In this post, I would like to demonstrate both the power and beauty of Ruby by rapidly prototyping a RESTful Web service.
 [REST][18] is a pretty big topic and if you are unfamiliar with it you should probably invest some effort into learning about it.
 The simplified version is that it is a way to